Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 Local variables have their values stored on the stack and are only usable in their local scope.
 Meaning that as soon as the function of code ends where the local variable is declared, the variable cannot be used anymore.
 Local variables can only be declared in functions and are declared as follows: `var <varName> = <value>`, analogous to global variables.
 Variables cannot have the same name as reserved keywords, neither can they have the same name as any global variable.

-## Blocks

-A block of code is code that is within squiggly brackets `{` and `}`.
-Local variables declared in the block will be no more when the block finishes.

 ## Functions

 Functions are a block of code that can be called from another place in the program.
-Unlike 'normal' programming languages, functions declared in the PP2LAL2PP-language will run continuously until the method is manually exited.
-Meaning that when the method reaches the end of its block, the method will run again.

 Functions are declared as follows:

 ```
 function <functionName>(<arg0>, ... <argN>) {